Reykjanes: Lighthouse Reykjanesviti

 In 1878, the first Icelandic lighthouse was erected near Valahnúkur.
 It had become necessary as the most used shipping lane next to Iceland passed by this point and the sea can be dangerous here.
 The 14 km broad strait between the peninsula and the island of Eldey is often used by ships and at the same time heavy currents accompany the tides in both directions so that the area had a bad reputation which many shipwrecks confirm.
-In 1887, the hill were it stood, was eroded by earthquake action, so that the old lighthouse had to be taken down.
+In 1887, the hill where it stood, was eroded by earthquake action, so that the old lighthouse had to be taken down.
 The next lighthouse could not be constructed before 1908 and was then built up on the hill of Vatnafell /is/ at about 1 km from the coast line where it stands till today in 73 m msl.
 The Reykjanesviti lighthouse is on Bæjarfell and is fairly frequently visited by tourists.
 The geothermal power station is inland from the lighthouse to its north-east, it was built in 2006 and produces 100 MW.